Who (might have) met whom

 • 1900 - 1958: Wolfgang Pauli icon

-Wolfgang Ernst Pauli (25/4/1900 - 15/12/1958) was an Austrian theoretical physicist and a pioneer of quantum physics, recipient of the Nobel Prize in Physics in 1945, known for Pauli matrices and Pauli repulsion.
+Wolfgang Ernst Pauli (25/4/1900 - 15/12/1958) was an Austrian theoretical physicist and a pioneer of quantum physics, recipient of the Nobel Prize in Physics in 1945, known for Aufbau principle and quantum field theory.

 • 1901 - 1954: Enrico Fermi icon